Typical A-level offer

-In choosing to study a Psychology and Criminology degree at Aberystwyth University you will be part of the long established and reputable Department of Law and Criminology and taught by talented and dedicated academics.
-The interrelated subjects of Psychology and Criminology (CM89) are combined so that you can benefit from the theoretical perspectives of crime with sociology, philosophy and psychology in mind.
-You will study the brain, the mind and behaviour to discover the reasons why people commit crime and the social cultural repercussions of crime.
-In studying Psychology and Criminology you will acquire a wide range of the skills and knowledge that employers are increasingly seeking.
-Expand the sections below and find out more...
+In choosing to study a Psychology and Criminology degree at Aberystwyth University, you will be part of the long-established and reputable Aberystwyth Law School and taught by talented and dedicated academics.
+Psychology and Criminology combine to provide insights into the social and psychological perspectives of crime.
+We will study the brain, mind and behaviour to discover people’s motivation to commit crime and the sociocultural repercussions of their actions.
+In studying Psychology and Criminology, you will acquire a wide range of the skills and knowledge that employers are increasingly seeking.

 Why study Psychology and Criminology at Aberystwyth?